Wilms’ tumor, or nephroblastoma, is a rare type of kidney cancer. It usually affects children before the age of 6 years and is very rare in adults.

 The doctor will ask about the signs and symptoms, check the child’s medical history and details about the pregnancy, and carry out a physical examination.

-They will carry out the following tests:
+They will carry out

 - Blood test: This cannot diagnose a Wilms’ tumor on its own but can help provide information about the individual’s overall state of health and the condition of the liver and kidneys.